The Only Thing That Looks Good on Me Is You

 "The Only Thing That Looks Good on Me Is You" is a song by Canadian singer-songwriter Bryan Adams.
 Adams co-wrote and co-produced the track with Robert John "Mutt" Lange.
-It was released in May 1996 as the lead single from Adams' seventh studio album, 18 til I Die (1996).
+It was released in May 1996 by A&M Records as the lead single from Adams' seventh studio album, 18 til I Die (1996).
 The song peaked at number one in Canada, number six in the United Kingdom, and number 52 in the United States.

 In 1997, Adams was nominated for the Grammy Award for Best Male Rock Vocal Performance for the song but lost to Beck's "Where It's At".
 Adams was also nominated for a Juno Award for Best Producer the same year.
 The track appears on Adams' compilation albums The Best of Me and Anthology.

 Critical reception

-Larry Flick from Billboard wrote, "Adams' single output has been so ballad-heavy in recent years that it is easy to forget that he is a diehard rocker at the core.
+Larry Flick from Billboard magazine wrote, "Adams' single output has been so ballad-heavy in recent years that it is easy to forget that he is a diehard rocker at the core.
 This first peek into his forthcoming "18 'Til I Die" collection is a fun reminder of that fact, as Adams tears through a hearty spree of blues-tinged pop beats and jittery guitars with the glee of a hormone-crazed kid in his first band."
 Another editor, Paul Verna noted that "Adam excels" on "the straight-ahead rocker".
 Daina Darzin from Cash Box described it as "a happy, driving rocker with a big, catchy hook".